Faster-than-light: General relativity

 General relativity was developed after special relativity to include concepts like gravity.
 It maintains the principle that no object can accelerate to the speed of light in the reference frame of any coincident observer.
 However, it permits distortions in spacetime that allow an object to move faster than light from the point of view of a distant observer.
 One such distortion is the Alcubierre drive, which can be thought of as producing a ripple in spacetime that carries an object along with it.
 Another possible system is the wormhole, which connects two distant locations as though by a shortcut.
 Both distortions would need to create a very strong curvature in a highly localized region of space-time and their gravity fields would be immense.
 To counteract the unstable nature, and prevent the distortions from collapsing under their own 'weight', one would need to introduce hypothetical exotic matter or negative energy.

 General relativity also recognizes that any means of faster-than-light travel could also be used for time travel.
 This raises problems with causality.
 Many physicists believe that the above phenomena are impossible and that future theories of gravity will prohibit them.
 One theory states that stable wormholes are possible, but that any attempt to use a network of wormholes to violate causality would result in their decay.
 In string theory, Eric G. Gimon and Petr Hořava have argued that in a supersymmetric five-dimensional Gödel universe, quantum corrections to general relativity effectively cut off regions of spacetime with causality-violating closed timelike curves.
 In particular, in the quantum theory a smeared supertube is present that cuts the spacetime in such a way that, although in the full spacetime a closed timelike curve passed through every point, no complete curves exist on the interior region bounded by the tube.

 In fiction and popular culture

-FTL travel is a common trope in science fiction.
+FTL travel is a common plot device in science fiction.